JesseEmond/blitz-2022-inscription/README.md

 - *64 or 256 totems and dimensions require a perfect fit*: **rectangle packing**, considerably increases our odds of a perfect fit compared to greedy.
 - *otherwise*: **greedy solver**, this is fast and gets the optimal score on every even level.
 For 16 totems, seems to be doing very slightly better than rectangle packing, so use it there as well.

-With this, we were able to get `6012.50` points, which "The Farmers" quickly tied as well!
+With this, we were able to get `6012.50` points, which _The Farmers_ quickly tied as well!

 In retrospect, it is very sad to do all this extra work only for two levels, and only for a few extra points, but this does remind us of last year's Blitz inscription challenge in that way...

-Our approach is likely overcomplicated so we are eager to hear about the solution by "The Farmers", but we also learned a lot in the process, which is really the most important part.
+Our approach is likely overcomplicated so we are eager to hear about the solution by _The Farmers_, but we also learned a lot in the process, which is really the most important part.

 ### Probability of a Perfect Score